ON NOT BEING GOOD

 But merely expositing a film doesn’t take us very far in answering why mental illness is used in political rhetoric at all.
 Contrast it, perhaps, against the use of cancer in the same way.
 When describing an opponent’s views as “cancerous to the body politic,” or some such, the metaphor speaker seeks to render them as dangerous to the point of being fatal if not neutralized soon.
 Mental illness, however, doesn’t work like cancer.
 It is not something that a sufferer can be entirely excised of in treatment.
 At best it is manageable.
 Saying one is mentally disordered by ideology, then, implies that one is hopeless, cannot be reasoned with, and so whose ideas are out of step and ultimately invalid.

 When writing about Sarah Palin’s incoherent endorsement of Donald Trump, Slate’s Katy Waldman said that the apparent stream-of-consciousness nature of her speech was reminiscent of “clanging, a verbal symptom of schizophrenia in which the patient compulsively rhymes words that bear no logical connection to one another.”
 Rather common, almost harmless, language.
-But Sam Kriss, also writing in Slate, uses Eric Garland’s infamous game theory tweetstorm to turn the tables:
+But Sam Kriss, also writing in Slate, uses Eric Garland’s infamous game theory tweetstorm to make the rhetorical intent more explicit:

 Game theory models human actions on the presumption that everyone is constantly trying to maximize their potential gain against everyone around them; this is why its most famous example concerns prisoners—isolated people, cut off from all the noncompetitive ties that constitute society.
 One of its most important theoreticians, John Nash, was also a paranoid schizophrenic, who believed himself to be the target of a vast Russian conspiracy.
 (Emphasis added.)